singh1114/best/_posts/2019-05-03-basic-introduction-to-node.js-async-await.md

 * Synchronous: Blocks the context from going forward and wait for I/O operation which is easy to write and understand.
 * Asynchronous: Doesn't block the context and allows the program to move forward and we can come back once the process is done.
 It is Hard to track the flow in following languages.
 JavaScript does belong to this category.

+## Callbacks in JavaScript

-Historically, JavaScript has been handling this asynchronous behaviours using the `callbacks` which basically means calling a function when the task is complete.
+As discussed, Historically, JavaScript has been handling this asynchronous behaviours using the `callbacks` which basically means calling a function when the task is complete.

 ```javascript
 const callbackFunc = function (callback) {